Western Toro

 Buttercup is an 18 year old (estimated), 14.2-ish hand grade mare, likely a Paso cross as she does show a Paso-type gait and has many of the personality traits those who love the breed would recognize.

-Buttercup is fairly straightforward to handle, but she does look for a quiet confidence in her handler.
+Buttercup is fairly straightforward to handle, and she looks for quiet confidence in her handler.
 Her best match is someone willing to listen and meet her where she is.
 Buttercup has some special considerations important for a prospective adopter to understand:

-1) She was a pet for her first 8 years, started under saddle with somewhere between 30-60 rides, and adopted in succession to two homes that were inappropriate for a quite green older horse, neither of whom understood that additional training and lessons would likely have solved their confidence issues (and honestly, no one in charge at the rescue during that time period understood that either, and so here we are all these years later).
+1) She was a pet for her first 8 years, started under saddle with somewhere between 30-60 rides, and adopted in succession to two homes that were inappropriate for a very green older horse, neither of whom understood that additional training and lessons would likely have solved their confidence issues.
+Instead, she was then adopted to a “companion home” where she stood in a field for 7 years with minimal interaction, fast forwarding to now where we will ensure her next match is the right match.

 2) She very likely would have been a candidate for a spay as a young mare.
 She comes into heat just from being pastured next to a gelding or from a change in her environment, and she is more sensitive/reactive while in heat.
 As a teenage mare, Regumate, Depo, or marbling would be options someone could explore.
 This is also why we recommend a MARE ONLY environment.